michielbdejong/website/documents/nlnet-grant.md

 ## 1. Project plan

-The project aims at building an independent free and open source software as a service provider.
-The first goal is to build a simple web application linked with a provisioning tool to provide such a service.
-It will allow people with minimum server administration knowledge to start hosting these softwares for their community.
+The project aims to build a network of independent free and open source Software-as-a-Service provider.
+The first goal is to define a standardized way of hosting a person's personal website and personal data server, based on existing free software products.
+It will allow experienced system administrators to start hosting these softwares - either for their own community, or as a single-person business.
 The second and main goal is to develop this network of independent hosters.
-We believe that local and small scale hosters is the way to fight against centralised Internet, e.g., google, facebook.
+We believe that local and small scale hosters are the way to fight against the ongoing gravitation of infrastructure and power to the "center" of the internet internet, e.g., google, facebook.
 And we believe it is the right time to do it, for two reasons:
-- Hardware is getting cheaper and cheaper
+- people are ever more aware of the need to redecentralize the internet
 - automation tools start to be mature
 It will allow us to build blazing simple tools, for powerful and resilient infrastructure.

 ### 1.1. the problem solved by this project

-Let's say, there is a bug on Internet, e.g., gmail is spying private conversations.
+Let's say, there is a bug on Internet, e.g., gmail is spying on private conversations.
 Software engineers have power to resolve bugs.
-They write a piece of software, e.g., mailpile.
+They write a piece of software, e.g., owncloud.
 People will install the source code on their server, bug solved!
 Most of people online don't even know what a server is and even less, what source code means.
-Did you realise that if you go to many FOSS project page, you just have a `demo` possibility at best (e.g. Mailpile, yunohost) and a `download the source code` for the worsts.
+Did you realize that if you go to many FOSS project pages, you just have a `demo` possibility at best (e.g. Mailpile, yunohost) and a `download the source code` for the worsts.
 Why not having a classic `sign up` button?
 We propose to implement this sign up button.
-We will write a simple piece of software to host all FOSS, and provide the service for the end user, in an easy way.
+We will write a standardized install script to host all FOSS, and provide the service for the end user, in an easy way.

-And, contrary to many other silos, people will be free to move between indiehosters.
-They will even be able to start their own with their data.
-This is really important for us that people are free to change their service provider at any time.
+And, because we standardize the folder structure that contains the user data for each software application, people will be free to move between indiehosters by syncing their data folder to the new hoster.
+They will even be able to start their own server with their data.
+It is really important for us that people are free to change their service provider at any time.

 ###  1.2. the relative advantage of the proposed innovation

 If you compare us to:
 - google/facebook: our advantage is that we don't aim at selling personal data.
-- wordpress.com: our advantage is that we will be much cheaper.
+- wordpress.com: our advantage is that we will be much cheaper because we don't develop any software in-house.
-- Yunohost/owncloud/cozycloud: our advantage is we can offer the 3 to end users.
-- sandstorm.io: we will be more high availability
+- Yunohost/owncloud/cozycloud/sandstorm: our advantage is we will offer users any software they want, as long as it is free software we can host for them.
+Also, users will get the full package of indieweb identity, file server, and online applications, which existing providers do not do.

 We aim local, and small scale, in the same way you trust more your local bio farmer than your supermarket.